-In addition to the more traditional psychodynamic and cognitive-behavioral therapies, I also incorporate several other treatment modalities individually tailored to meet your needs, including the Imago Relationship Therapy approach with couples, ADD/ADHD skills building, mindfulness meditation, Somatic Experiencing and Integrative Somatic Psychotherapy.
+In addition to the more traditional psychodynamic and cognitive-behavioral therapies, I also incorporate several other treatment modalities individually tailored to meet your needs, including the Imago Relationship Therapy approach with couples, ADD/ADHD skills building, mindfulness meditation, Somatic Experiencing (SE) and Integral Somatic Psychology (ISP).

 There have been many recent discoveries in the area of mind-body psychotherapy.
 Our bodies and minds are designed for natural self-healing.
-Having trained in Somatic Experiencing (SE) and Integrative Somatic Psychotherapy (ISP), I offer my clients new methods for allowing the natural ability of the mind and body to heal itself.
+Having trained in Somatic Experiencing (SE) and Integral Somatic Psychology (ISP), I offer my clients new methods for allowing the natural ability of the mind and body to heal itself.